javascript-tutorial/en.javascript.info/2-ui/3-event-details/7-keyboard-events/article.md

 - A character appears on the screen (the most obvious outcome).
 - A character is deleted (`key:Delete` key).
 - The page is scrolled (`key:PageDown` key).
-- The browser opens the "Save Page" dialog (`key:Ctrl+S`)
+- The browser opens the "Save Page" dialog (`key:Ctrl`+`key:S`)
 -  ...and so on.

 Preventing the default action on `keydown` can cancel most of them, with the exception of OS-based special keys.
-For instance, on Windows `key:Alt+F4` closes the current browser window.
+For instance, on Windows `key:Alt`+`key:F4` closes the current browser window.
 And there's no way to stop it by preventing the default action in JavaScript.

 For instance, the `<input>` below expects a phone number, so it does not accept keys except digits, `+`, `()` or `-`: